-Through large-scale asset purchases, widely known as quantitative easing (QE), central banks around the world have reduced the available supply of safe assets.
-We examine the effects of the European Central Bank's asset purchases in the 2015-2021 period on an international panel of bond safety premia from four highly rated countries: Denmark, Germany, Sweden, and Switzerland.
+Through large-scale asset purchases, widely known as quantitative easing (QE), central banks around the world have affected the supply of safe assets by buying quasi-safe bonds in exchange for truly safe reserves.
+We examine the pricing effects of the European Central Bank's bond purchases in the 2015-2021 period on an international panel of bond safety premia from four highly rated countries: Denmark, Germany, Sweden, and Switzerland.
 We find statistically significant negative effects for all four countries.
-This points to a novel and important international spillover channel of QE programs to bond safety premia that operates via changes in the perceived relative scarcity of safe assets across international bond markets.
+This points to an important international spillover channel of QE programs to bond safety premia that operates by increasing the amount of truly safe assets.

-JEL Classification: E43, E47, G12, G13
+JEL Classification: E43, E47, E58, F42, G12, G13, G15